wibawasuyadnya/wibawasuyadnya/README.md

 - 👋 Hi, I’m @wibawasuyadnya
 - 👀 I’m interested in Business intelligence and Big Data
-- 🌱 I’m currently learning on Front end software development
+- 🌱 I’m currently working on Front end software development
 - 💞️ I’m looking to collaborate on other project
 - 📫 contact me here at <a target="_blank" href="https://aguswibawa.com"> aguswibawa.com </a> if theres any further question or want to collaborate